Shootin' The Bull

 "Shootin' The Bull" is a daily futures and commodity market commentary, written by Chris Swift, commodities broker and founder of Swift Trading Company in Nashville, Tennessee.

 With over 30 years of experience in the commodity futures industry, Chris's technical and fundamental analysis is provided for his clients and readers in an attempt to make a more informed trading decision.

 The Mid-Day Cattle Comment is a market commentary written during trading hours, providing subscribers with pertinent, real time information to help readers make a more informed trading decision.

-Our Mid-Day Cattle Comment has a 60 day trial, then is $155 annually.
+Our Mid Day Cattle Comment has a free 30 day trial, then is $300.00 annually.
 This service is free for active clients and comes with the added benefit of having a broker just a phone call away to answer your questions.
-(Click either link above to subscribe.)
+(Click link at top of page to subscribe.)

 We respect your privacy.
 Any information provided to us will never be shared to a third party.

 “Shootin’ The Bull”